DailyTools

 # Sitemap location

-Critical distinction: robots.txt blocks crawling, not indexing.
-If other pages link to a URL you have blocked in robots.txt, Google may still index that URL — it just will not be able to read the page content, so the search result will show a bare URL with no snippet.
-To prevent indexing, use the noindex meta tag or X-Robots-Tag HTTP header instead.
+Hot take: most robots.txt files are over-engineered.
+A single 'User-agent: * / Allow: /' is correct for 90% of public websites.
+Everything else is usually paranoia or cargo-culting.
+That said, the crawling vs. indexing distinction genuinely trips people up: robots.txt blocks crawling, not indexing.
+If other sites link to a URL you've blocked, Google may still index it — it just can't read the content, so the result shows a bare URL with no snippet.
+To truly prevent indexing, you need the noindex meta tag or X-Robots-Tag HTTP header instead.

-- Accidentally blocking CSS and JavaScript: If you disallow /assets/ or /static/, Googlebot cannot render your pages and may misinterpret their content.
-Always allow crawling of CSS, JS, and image files.
+• Blocking CSS and JavaScript: If you disallow /assets/ or /static/, Googlebot can't render your pages and may completely misinterpret their content.
+Always allow crawling of CSS, JS, and images.

-- Blocking your entire site: A misplaced 'Disallow: /' under 'User-agent: *' blocks all crawlers from your entire site.
-This is sometimes left over from a staging environment configuration.
+• Blocking your entire site: A misplaced 'Disallow: /' under 'User-agent: *' blocks all crawlers.
+This often survives from a staging environment config that gets deployed to production.

-- Blocking parameterized URLs too broadly: 'Disallow: /?' blocks all URLs with query parameters, including legitimate paginated content and filtered views that should be crawled.
+• Blocking query strings too broadly: 'Disallow: /?' blocks all parameterized URLs, including legitimate paginated and filtered views that should be crawled.

-- Forgetting that rules are case-sensitive: 'Disallow: /Admin/' does not block '/admin/' — the paths must match exactly.
+• Paths are case-sensitive: 'Disallow: /Admin/' does not block '/admin/' — they're different paths on most web servers.

 <?xml version="1.0" encoding="UTF-8"?>